 Things to Review

-Ensuring proper ownership (“title”) on property: If you have a trust as part of your estate plan, you have to ensure that the assets that are intended to be owned by your trust have either been retitled in the trust’s name or will transfer to the trust automatically at your death.
-To make sure that this is done, check your beneficiary designations, account statements, and any other documents associated with your assets.
-If you have not properly funded your trust, those assets will go through probate, which can be a time consuming and expensive process.
-If you are unsure and need help reviewing the ownership of your property, we are happy to help.
+Ensuring proper ownership (“title”) on property: If you have a trust as part of an estate plan, you will want to make sure the assets that the trust should own have been retitled in the trust’s name or are able to transfer to the trust upon your death.
+Checking beneficiary designations, account statement, and other relevant documents that are associate with assets is the best way to check on this.
+If your trust has not properly been funded, the assets will go through probate, which can cost you financially and take a lot of additional time.
+We can help if you are unsure of how this is currently set up.

-Your Appointed Decision-Makers: Proper estate planning involves a lot of moving parts and people.
-You have probably named a Successor Trustee in your trust, an Attorney-in-Fact (“agent”) under your Financial Power of Attorney, and a Patient Advocate (“proxy” or “healthcare agent”) under your Medical Power of Attorney.
-Depending upon how long it has been since we first prepared the documents, it is important to review your decisions and make sure that these individuals are still able to act on your behalf if you need them to.
-Just like your life has gone through changes, these individuals may have had a change in circumstances that make them less able or desirable to serve in these important roles.
+You Appointment Decision-Makers: Doing estate planning the right way involves a lot of pieces coming together.
+It is likely that you have named a Successor Trustee in your trust, an Attorney-in-Fact (“agent”) under your Financial Power of Attorney, and a Patient Advocate (“proxy” or “healthcare agent”) under your Medical Power of Attorney.
+It is vital to review the decisions to make sure that the indicated individuals are still able to act on your behalf should it become necessary.
+Just like anyone else, these individuals may have gone through life changes, so it is important to check up on them and make any relevant changes.

-Important Information for Trusted Decision Makers: While your estate planning documents appoint individuals to act on your behalf and give them the authority to do so, they sometimes do not contain all of the necessary information to handle your affairs, manage your finances, or make decisions on your behalf.
-As you review your estate planning documents, it is also a good idea to compile a “road map” for your fiduciaries.
-Some of the information you may want to consider including is:
+Important Information for Trusted Decision Makers: Estate planning documents do appoint people to act on your behalf and give them the authority to do so, but they sometimes do not contain the necessary information to allow them to handle your affairs, manage finances, or make decisions.
+Developing a “road map” for you fiduciaries is a good idea.
+Some of the relevant information that you may want to include in this includes:

 ● Your social security number